microsoft/FASTER/docs/_docs/31-fasterkv-revivification.md

 In-Chain revivification is active if `RevivificationSettings.EnableRevivification` is true.
 It functions as follows:
 - `Delete()` is done in the normal way; the Tombstone is set.
 If the Tombstoned record is at the tail of the tag chain (i.e. is the record in the `HashBucketEntry`) and the FreeList is enabled, then it will be moved to the FreeList.
 Otherwise (or if this move fails), it remains in the tag chain.
 - `Upsert()` and `RMW()` will try to revivify a Tombstoned record:
-    - If doing `Ephemeral` locking, we Seal the record so no other thread can access it; they will see the Seal and retry (so will not insert another record while this is going on).
+    - If doing `RecordIsolation` concurrency control, we Seal the record so no other thread can access it; they will see the Seal and retry (so will not insert another record while this is going on).
     - If the record is large enough, we Reinitialize its Value by:
         - Clearing the extra value length and filler and calls `DisposeForRevivification` as described in [Maintaining Extra Value Length](#maintaining-extra-value-length).
         - Removing the Tombstone.
-    - If doing `Ephemeral` locking, we Unseal the record.
+    - If doing `RecordIsolation` concurrency control, we Unseal the record.

 ## FreeList Revivification
 If `RevivificationSettings.FreeBinList` is not null, this creates the freelist according to the `RevivificationBin` elements of the array.
 If the data types are fixed, then there must be one element of the array; otherwise there can be many.